 There are two types of observations, formal and informal.
 Formal observations are announced ahead of time and require a Pre and Post observation conference with written feedback.
 Informal observations do not have to be announced a head of time, however immediate feedback is required and comments may be given on the observation.
 The district uses the iObservation observation system, at the completion of every observation, an email is sent to the teacher and he/she may access it via the online, web based system.
 All observations, informal or formal, count towards the final evaluation.
-Both forms of observation provide an opportunity for ongoing feedback and support that informs opportunities for professional growth and provides a means of gathering sufficient evidence to determine the effectiveness of new and experienced teachers in their professional teaching experience.
-These observations provide multiple opportunities for teacher reflection as well as professional growth through the planning, observation and reflection conference process.
+Both forms of observation provide an opportunity for ongoing feedback and support that informs opportunities for professional performance/growth and provides a means of gathering sufficient evidence to determine the effectiveness of new and experienced teachers in their professional teaching experience.
+These observations provide multiple opportunities for teacher reflection as well as professional performance/growth through the planning, observation and reflection conference process.

 Teachers new to the district will be placed in Category I for the first year.
-If rehired, the teacher will then be placed in category II.
-Newly hired teachers will be formally evaluated two times each year, mid-year and end of the year summative evaluation, both of these evaluations will include a student performance measure.
-The Summative Evaluation Score is a combination of the three weighted categories: Student Growth (40%), Instructional Practice (40%) and Deliberate Practice (20%).
+If rehired after the first year, the teacher will then be placed in Category II.
+Newly hired teachers will be observed three times during the school year.
+Two of the three will be formal observations, mid-year and end of the year summative evaluation, both of these evaluations will include a student performance measure.
+The Summative Evaluation Score is a combination of the three weighted categories: Student Performance/growth (40%), Instructional Practice (40%) and Deliberate Practice (20%).
 Category I teachers will receive a minimum of two formal observations and four informal observations.
 All formal observations of first year teachers will include a review of data appropriate to the Design Question focus for that observation.
 This may include but is not limited to: Curriculum-based measures; Grade distributions; Mastery checklists; Student work samples; and Discipline data.

-Teachers with two or more years of services are considered Category II Teachers.
-Category II teachers will receive a minimum of one formal observation and five informal observation.
+Teachers who have completed one or more year (s) of service are considered Category II Teachers.
+Category II teachers will receive a minimum of one formal observation and two informal observations.